Breakwater (structure): Purposes

 Breakwaters reduce the intensity of wave action in inshore waters and thereby provide safe harbourage.
 Breakwaters may also be small structures designed to protect a gently sloping beach to reduce coastal erosion; they are placed 100-300 ft offshore in relatively shallow water.

 An anchorage is only safe if ships anchored there are protected from the force of powerful waves by some large structure which they can shelter behind.
 Natural harbours are formed by such barriers as headlands or reefs.
-Artificial harbours can be created with the help of breakwaters.
-Mobile harbours, such as the D-Day Mulberry harbours, were floated into position and acted as breakwaters.
 Some natural harbours, such as those in Plymouth Sound, Portland Harbour, and Cherbourg, have been enhanced or extended by breakwaters made of rock.
+The Mulberry harbours were mobile breakwaters that were towed into place to create an artificial harbour during the 1944 Allied invasion of Normandy.

 Types

 Types of breakwaters include vertical wall breakwater, mound breakwater and mound with superstructure or composite breakwater.

 A breakwater structure is designed to absorb the energy of the waves that hit it, either by using mass (e.g. with caissons), or by using a revetment slope (e.g. with rock or concrete armour units).

 In coastal engineering, a revetment is a land-backed structure whilst a breakwater is a sea-backed structure (i.e. water on both sides).